“What we've got here is, failure to communicate…some men, you just can't reach“

 Is it that we just can't reach some people and that the failure is theirs, or have we, in fact, failed?

 We may not be obliged to find a solution or be sufficiently motivated to do so.
 We might be happy with the status quo or simply rely on demanding compliance from others.
-But in the event that we have responsibility to develop an organisation, finding and/or facilitating solutions is our job.
+But in the event that we have a responsibility to develop an organisation, finding and/or facilitating solutions is our job.

 The old school way used to be, get in line or get out, do it or else.
 It was akin to Captain's solution in the 1967 movie Cool Hand Luke.
 Top-down autocratic leadership.